 Make a List, Check It Twice: A College Applications Guide

 There are so many components to a college application that it may be hard to keep track of everything you need.
+And thanks to the still ongoing COVID-19 pandemic, many components of the college application process have changed.
+While things have leveled out a little more than last year, you still might be wondering what steps you need to take to make sure your college application process goes smoothly.
+We can help.
 It’s never too late to start preparing, even if you haven’t yet decided where you’re going to apply.
 Gather what you can, take note of what you still need to do, and keep up with everything you’ve done.
 Here’s a quick and easy list of all the components you’ll want to consider.
 Use this as a foundation for a checklist to ensure that you’re well on your way to a completed application!

 Some schools have very specific requirements for their application, but you can be sure that most, if not all, or the schools you apply to will require the following: